 - 20 hours - Thank you letter from Director General, plus 20 % discount voucher at Parks and Wildlife outlets.

 - 50 hours - Parks and Wildlife Volunteer park pass*.

 - 150 hours - Limited edition WA native species lapel badge.

 - 300 hours - $30 the Parks and Wildlife voucher.

 - 500 hours- Volunteer Pass* plus a Landscope subscription.

-*The Parks and Wildlife Volunteer Pass provides free entry for one vehicle and passengers into any WA National Park for 12 months from stamped date of issue.
+*The Department of Parks and Wildlife Volunteer Pass provides free entry for one vehicle and passengers into any WA National Park for 12 months from stamped date of issue.

-All rewards are distributed to volunteers, some quarterly, some annually, after the auditing requirements have been met.
+All rewards are distributed to volunteers, some sent out quarterly and some annually, after the auditing requirements have been met.